alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The metrics compiled include

-  * usage statistics (views and downloads) from PLoS and Pubed Central;
+  * usage statistics (views and downloads) from PLoS and Pubmed Central;
   * interactions (comments, notes, ratings) on the PLoS website;
   * citations identified by Scopus, Web of Science and others;
   * references made in social networks like Twitter and Facebook, on various blogging platforms, or on Wikipedia.